chef/chef-web-docs/chef_master/source/resource_windows_feature_dism.rst

 ``feature_name``
    **Ruby Type:** Array, String | **Default Value:** ``The resource block's name``

-   The name of the feature(s) or role(s) to install, if it differs from the resource name.
+   The name of the feature(s) or role(s) to install if it differs from the resource name.

 ``source``
    **Ruby Type:** String